jadecobra/python_tdd_exercises/PERSON_FACTORY.md

         }
     ```
     ***LOVELY!*** the tests pass!
 There's one problem with this function.
 It is going to return the exact same thing every time, regardless of what information is given to it, to make it more useful we need it to be able to use the inputs given.
-- Let's add another test with a different set of inputs
+- let us add another test with a different set of inputs
     ```python
     def test_person_factory_takes_in_variable_inputs(self):
         self.assertEqual(